Avangardum/AvangardumStyleConvention/README.md

 Binding ID naming: `SomeBinding`

+Injection methods priority (from most recommended to least recommended):
+- Injection using constructor
+- Injection using an injection method
+- Injection using injectable fields/properties

+A class should have no more than one injection method.

+An injection method should be named `Inject`.
+If a class has a base class that has an injection method defined, its own injection method should have the `C` prefix (`CInject`).
+Overriding injection methods or hiding them with the `new` keyword is not allowed.

 ## NUnit

-Use the constraint model for assertions.
-Exception: when asserting that an object, inheriting from UnityEngine.Object is null or not null, use Assert.That(obj != null) instead.
+Use the constraint model for assertions where possible.

+When asserting that an object, inheriting from UnityEngine.Object, is null or not null, use `UnityEngine.Assertions.Assert` instead of `NUnit.Framework.Assert`.
+For this purpose use the following type alias: `using UAssert = UnityEngine.Assertions.Assert;`

+A test suite should have no more than one setup and teardown methods.

+Setup and teardown methods should be named `SetUp` and `TearDown`.
+If a fixture has a base class that has setup/teardown methods defined, its own setup/teardown methods should have the `C` prefix (`CSetUp`, `CTearDown`).
+Overriding these methods or hiding them with the `new` keyword is not allowed.

 <details>
 <summary>Example</summary>